Ralim/IronOS/Documentation/Settings.md

 ### Setting: Swap + - keys

-Swaps which button for increments / decrements on the temperature change screens.
+Reverses the assignment of buttons for temperature increase/decrease.

 On device help text: